 What changes when a drunk driver is involved in an auto accident?

-- Liability against the drunk driver is easier to prove.
+- Liability against the drunk driver is easy to prove.
 A drunk driver is a negligent driver.
-The liability part of your case is better when a bad actor such as a drunk driver caused your injuries.
+The liability part of your case is better when a bad actor, such as a drunk driver, causes your injuries.

-- In the end it’s still an accident subject to vehicle crash law, with the usual complications and concerns.
+- Ultimately, it’s still an accident subject to vehicle crash law, with the usual complications and concerns.

-- You may also be able to bring a lawsuit against additional defendants — usually the person or bar/restaurant the gave the driver the alcohol — if
+- Helpful is the fact that when a drunk driver is involved, you may also be able to bring a lawsuit against additional defendants — usually the person or bar/restaurant that supplied the driver alcohol — if

 - the adult was already “apparently under the influence of liquor” RCW 66.44.200 or